phpscott/open-source/FilmhubIngestor/README.md

 #### The following list of directories are Filmhub Genres (Main)

 These contain individual items for each Filmhub type (series/single work).

 See: conf/default.json for an example.

 Each of these should be cleaned on a full script run.

+This section was extracted directly from the conf/default.json example.

 - Each of these folders need to be created in the mrssimport folder created above:
     - "Action/Adventure": "mrssimport/actionadventure/",